 Got questions about MX3 Diagnostics, our products, or how they work?
 Find answers to frequently asked questions below.
 If you still have questions, please Contact Us.

-Salivary osmolarity (SOSM) reflects the concentration of electrolytes and other solutes, including water, in saliva.
+Salivary osmolarity (SOSM) reflects the concentration of electrolytes and other solutes in saliva.
 SOSM has been identified as a non-invasive measure for monitoring of hydration status.
 Multiple studies have shown that increases in SOSM during exercise are a more accurate measure of active dehydration compared to urine testing.

 In basic terms, SOSM values increase as dehydration increases, and they decrease as hydration status improves (so higher number = more dehydrated).
 Most athletes will exhibit a gradual increase in SOSM as they exercise.
 The MX3 Hydration Testing System classifies hydration status into four possible categories: hydrated, mildly dehydrated, moderately dehydrated and severely dehydrated, based on the SOSM reading and the user's optimal hydration zone.

 The optimal hydration zone (OHZ) is a personalized SOSM target range that reflects an athlete's fully hydrated state.
 The OHZ is determined by conducting a series of baseline measurements in a fully hydrated state achieved with a multi-day hydration protocol involving consistent fluid intake.
 The OHZ is used by the MX3 App to determine an athlete's specific SOSM hydration status thresholds and provide a target range for rehydrating after exercise.